 Remember to match the tone of your content to the tone of your target audience, whether it be conversational, professional, etc.

 Your direct mail content is only as good as your graphic design elements.
 Effective graphic design features will create eye-catching direct mail pieces.
-Successful design will make a reader sit up and take notice of your business.
+Successful graphic design for direct mail will make a reader sit up and take notice of your business.
 Here are a few key design elements to keep in mind.

 - Straight Lines